 We believe our rigorous underwriting and pricing practices are significant drivers of the consistent profitability of our life insurance business.
 Our fully underwritten term life insurance is 50% to 90% reinsured, which limits mortality risk retained by us.
 We set pricing assumptions for expected claims, lapses, investment returns, expenses and customer demographics based on our own relevant experience and other factors.
-Our strategy is to price our products competitively for our target risk categories and not necessarily to be equally competitive in all categories
+Our strategy is to price our products competitively for our target risk categories and not necessarily to be equally competitive in all categories.

 Our fully underwritten policies place each insurable life insurance applicant in one of eight primary risk categories, depending upon current health, medical history and other factors.
 Each of these eight categories has specific health criteria, including the applicant's history of using nicotine products.
 We consider each life insurance application individually and apply our guidelines to place each applicant in the appropriate risk category, regardless of face value or net amount at risk.
 We may decline an applicant's request for coverage if the applicant's health or other risk factor assessment is unacceptable to us.
 We do not delegate underwriting decisions to independent sales intermediaries.
-Instead, all underwriting decisions are made by our own underwriting personnel or by our automated underwriting system.
-We often share information with our reinsurers to gain their insights on potential mortality and underwriting risks and to benefit from their broad expertise.
+Instead, all underwriting decisions are made by our own underwriting personnel or by our automated underwriting risks and to benefit from their broad expertise.
 We use the information we obtain from the reinsurers to help us develop effective strategies to manage our underwriting risks.
 For specific markets where fully underwritten products are not preferred by the distributor, we have developed specially priced products to support a "simplified issue" process.
 This process enables us to reach applicants not called on by traditional insurance agents.
 "Simplified issue" contracts are typically generated via worksite sales to employees and sales to retail bank customers.
 Insurance amounts are limited and separate underwriting guidelines are applied for simplified issue policies.